videojs/videojs-contrib-quality-levels/README.md

 ```

 ### Populating the list
 Initially the list of quality levels will be empty.
-You can add quality levels to the list by using `QualityLevelList.addQualityLevel` for each quality level specific to your source. `QualityLevelList.addQualityLevel` takes in a `Representation` object (or generic object with the require properties).
-All properties except are required except `width` and `height`.
+You can add quality levels to the list by using `QualityLevelList.addQualityLevel` for each quality level specific to your source. `QualityLevelList.addQualityLevel` takes in a `Representation` object (or generic object with the required properties).
+All properties are required except `width` and `height`.

 Example Representation
 ```js